jasenjackson/comp383/README.md

-# Comp383 MiniProject:
-## Studying Human Herpevirus expression patterns
+# Comp383 MiniProject: Studying Human Herpevirus expression patterns -Jasen Jackson

+After infection, Human herpesvirus, also known as the Human cytomegalovirus (HCMV) remains latent within the body throughout life and can be reactivated at any time.
+This can be a life-threatening condition for immune-compromised patients.
 The recent paper of Cheng et al. 2017 (https://www.ncbi.nlm.nih.gov/pubmed/29158406) produced the transcriptomes of latent HCMV and as they enter and exit latency.
 The code in this repository functions as a pipeline to analyze the data from this paper.
+For an example, we use the transcriptomes (RNA-seq) of a single patient's viral load 2 days (2dpi) and 6 days post-infection (6dpi).
+The analysis pipeline can be broken down into three main steps:
+1. Align the transcriptomes to the reference genome (HCMV.fa), using bowtie and remove anything that does not align.
+2. analyze different expression levels between the provided transcriptomes using TopHat and CuffLinks.
+3. assemble both transcriptomes using spades, and blast that against the non-repeat nucleotide.

 ## software dependencies
 This script depends on the following software toolsThese must be installed to your path, for the script to work.